How to Use Wildflowers and Indigenous Species to Encourage Insects and Discourage Pests

 Why to Plant Native Plants

 Plant communities have two equally important parts.
 The aboveground photosynthetic component—the stems, foliage, and flowers—is obvious.
 However, the belowground system of roots, symbiotic fungi, and microorganisms is equally important to the community.
 The structure of root systems is essential to how this underground community functions.
 For example, wildflowers tend to have a prominent taproot with some side branches or a coarsely fibrous root system.
-In contrast, grasses tend to have densely fibrous, fine-textured, deep roots that occupy more of the root zone, making them resilient, reliable soil stabilizers.
+In contrast, grasses tend to have densely fibrous, fine-textured, deep roots that occupy more of the root zone, making them resilient and reliable soil stabilizers.

 Because of this structural difference in the root systems, grass communities tend to be more stable and resistant to invasion by weedy species than wildflowers-dominated communities.
 The diversity and biomass of these root systems improve organic matter, water infiltration, and soil health.